-Community managers will need to be receptive to the community, and to know the game, product and customer demographic inside out.
+Community managers will need to be receptive to the community and to know their specific game, product, brand and customer demographic inside out.

 The gaming and esports community can be extremely passionate and vocal, so a manager will need to be patient and understanding.

-They will need to have a good grasp of social media, know their gifs from their vlogs and keep up to date with the latest and greatest memes.
+They will need to have a good grasp of social media, know their gifs from their vlogs and keep up to date with the latest and greatest memes and social platforms.
 Decision making is also important – which fan content do you share, which tweets do you retweet?

-Good communication, writing, video editing and Photoshop skills are recommended.
+Good communication, writing, video editing and design/Photoshop skills are also recommended.
 Perhaps most of all, having a personality and style that is in tune with the game or brand at hand.

 Communication managers may be required to attend events, arrange meet and greets and help the fans in person too.

 Another community manager explains: “As a community manager you have your hand on the pulse of the community and have a really good idea of what the community want/need from the ground up.
 This makes you an important asset in a company that wants to find out what strategies and products to create.